BuddyMario/Cylindria/README.md

 # Cylindria

-Minimal initial version of Cylindria: a small ASGI service (FastAPI + Uvicorn) intended to act as a reverse-proxy façade in front of a local ComfyUI instance.
+Minimal initial version of Cylindria: a small ASGI service (FastAPI + Uvicorn) intended to act as a reverse-proxy façade in front of one or more local ComfyUI instances (supports up to 8 GPUs per host, with each ComfyUI listening on consecutive ports).

 This initial cut provides: